 - Add pictures from the testimonial givers wedding day to support the details she included in her statement.
 If she mentioned you took an amazing photo of her DIY wedding cake, include that photo.
 It encourages other DIY cake bakers to choose you as well.

 - Avoid statements like, “great photos” or “thanks!”
 These are too general and not a great use of the testimonial tool.

 Take advantage of sites WeddingWire.com that collect testimonials on your behalf.
 Check back to these sites often and comment on the reviews.
 This shows your dedication to your clients before and after the wedding.
 Including some details into your response will help deepen the connection between you and the reviewer.
 Potential clients will want to have a vendor who gives that much care to their clients.

 Follow these tips to create a successful marketing kit that helps you close more contracts and attract more leads.
-Let us know, do you currently use any of these tools?
+Let me know, do you currently use any of these tools?
 How have they worked for you?